 CALL FOR WORKSHOPS

-Organizers of accepted workshops are expected to define the workshop’s focus, solicit and review submissions, recruit participants, and manage the final program.
-At least two organizers must attend and facilitate the entire workshop.
+The organizers of accepted workshops will be expected to define the workshop’s focus, solicit and review submissions, invite additional workshop participants, and decide upon the final program content.
+At least two organizers are expected to attend and run the entire workshop.

 Important Dates